(Cover Photo Credits: Mijas Tourism)

 Valencian Paella Masterclass

 They say, why stop at eating if you can learn to cook it too, right?
-At La Valenciana Restaurant, locals and travellers alike come to learn to make the signature Valencian paella (golden rice made from pieces of chicken, rabbit and snails) from the experts themselves, who were the quick-witted Benny and sweet Sonia.
+At La Valenciana Restaurant, locals and travellers alike come to learn to make the signature Valencian paella (golden rice cooked with a variety of meats) from the experts themselves; in my case, they were the quick-witted Benny and sweet Sonia.
 They were hilarious; two hours of laughter as we sang along to a Spanish song while preparing the meal.
 And at the end of the session, participants were granted a personalised diploma for their effort in the kitchen.
-But personally, the more important part about attending such class is that it lets me revisit my eight magical days in Spain every other weekend when I’m back at home.
+But to me, the more important part about attending such class is that it lets me revisit my eight magical days in Spain every other weekend when I’m back at home.
 The cooking class starts at €50 per person per session.

 National Ceramic Museum